43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 • Accessibility - Every year, the Internet becomes more and more important to our everyday lives on an individual and societal level.
 Fiber-optic speed provides enough bandwidth to access these emerging online services simultaneously:

-• Smart Homes and Security: Smart home technology is one of the fastest growing markets connecting every aspect of your home so it runs seamlessly from your smart device (speakers, TVs, thermostats, plugs, light automation, video doorbells, refrigerators, ovens, dishwashers and more).
+• Smart Homes and Security: Smart home technology is one of the fastest growing markets connecting every aspect of your home so it runs seamlessly from your smart devices (speakers, TVs, thermostats, plugs, light automation, video doorbells, refrigerators, ovens, dishwashers and more).

 • Independent Living for the Aging or Disabled: Aging in place and independent living are quickly becoming more important to us as the population ages.
 The most affordable home automation products are cloud-based and Internet-dependent.
 A wide array of products from voice-activated devices to panic alarms can have a profound impact on quality-of-life for senior citizens, the disabled, and the people who care for them.